PECI-21-22-Grupo04/Database/README.md

 ### Database
-Contains the scripts to create the database necessary for the mobile application
+Contains the necessary scripts to create the MySQL database used by both applications